bigomics/NPmatch/README.md

 library("NPmatch")
 library("limma")

-## X is the raw data matrix, with features in rows and samples in columns.
+## X: raw data matrix, with features in rows and samples in columns.
-## Meta is a matrix or a dataframe with the full set of metadata associated with X.
+## Meta: matrix or dataframe with the metadata associated with X.
-## We also need to make sure that the samples in X and Meta are aligned.
+## We need to ensure that the samples in X and Meta are aligned.
 X <- read.table("./data/GSE10846.Expression.txt", sep="\t")
 Meta <- read.table("./data/GSE10846.Metadata.txt", sep="\t")
 dim(X); class(X)
 dim(Meta); class(Meta)
 table(rownames(Meta) == colnames(X))

-## To correct batch effects, NPmatch requires a vector of phenotype labels per sample.
+## To correct BEs, NPmatch requires a vector of phenotype labels per sample.
-## To assess  batch effect correction, we also need a vector of batch labels (see below).
+## To assess  BE correction, we will also need a vector of batch labels (see below).
-## "pheno" is the vector of phenotype labels.
+## "pheno": phenotype labels.
-## "batch" is the vector of batch labels.
+## "batch": batch labels.
 pheno <- Meta[,"dlbcl.type"]
 batch <- Meta[,"Chemotherapy"]

-## Intra-sample normalization of the raw gene expression matrix with counts-per-million (CPM)
+## Intra-sample normalization of the raw data.
-## You can use the normalize.log2CPM.R function provided
+## We use the normalize.log2CPM.R function provided
 nX <- normalize.log2CPM(X)

 ## Inter-sample normalization by quantile normalization